Keijsers Koning

 Opening – Saturday August 23, 5-8pm

-We are looking forward to presenting Tamara Johnson first solo exhibition with the gallery titled Get Me, Don’t Get Me.
+Keijsers Koning is pleased to present Tamara Johnson’s first solo exhibition with the gallery titled Get Me, Don’t Get Me.
 Johnson is known for transforming everyday household objects into unexpected sculptural moments that blur the line between mundane routine and profound emotion.
 In her new series of sculptures, she elevates the detritus of domestic life into poignant meditations on labor, care, and desire.
-The works have a push/pull tension, inherent in Johnson's work, simultaneously inviting understanding through familiar objects, while maintaining an enigmatic quality that resists easy interpretation.
-These objects relay our most private moments—our anxieties while washing dishes, our small pleasures, our daily rituals of survival.
+The works have a push/pull tension, inherent in Johnson's work, simultaneously inviting understanding through familiarity, while maintaining an enigmatic quality that resists easy interpretation.
+These objects relay our most private moments—our anxieties around maintenance, our small pleasures, our daily rituals of survival.
+Her sculptures suggest what Johnson calls "a tactile archaeology of contemporary life"—physical evidence of the emotional landscapes we navigate through the simplest acts of daily existence.

 Related artist